Domiii/NoGap/README.md

  * `publicFolder` (Default = `pub/`)
  	* The folder to find all client asset files that cannot be found relative to a component.
  	* Usually this is used to store client-only and shared javascript libraries that do not have `NoGap` support (they are not defined as components).
+ * `lazyLoad` (Default = true)
+  * Wether you want to explicitly send each component's client side to clients when necessary.
+ * `endpointImplementation` (set of options to configure the transport layer)
- * `endpointImplementation.name` (Default = `HttpPost`)
+  * `name` (Default = `HttpPost`)
    	* Currently, only POST is available.
 Websockets will follow soon.
    	* You can also implement your own transport layer if you want, but you probably don't.
    	* If you are interested into the dirty details, have a look at [`HttpPostImpl` in `ComponentCommunications.js`](https://github.com/Domiii/NoGap/blob/master/lib/ComponentCommunications.js#L564)

-There are more, optional parameters.
-Documentation will come soon.
+  * `traceKeepOpen` (Default = 0)
+    * This is for debugging your `keepOpen` and `flush` pairs.
+If you don't pair them up correctly, the client might wait forever.
+    * If your client does not receive any data, try setting this value to 4 and check if all calls pair up correctly.
+    * The value determines how many lines of stacktrace to show, relative to the first non-internal call; that is the first stackframe whose code is not located in the NoGap folder.

 #### Example Config